Cheapest car insurance in Georgia for a bad driving record

 Cheapest car insurance in Georgia with a reckless driving conviction

-Progressive offers the most affordable rates for drivers with reckless driving convictions, averaging $2,505 per year.
+Progressive offers the cheapest rates for drivers with reckless driving convictions at $2,505 per year.

 CompanyAverage annual premium for clean recordAnnual premium for reckless driving